 Compared to a hypothetical scenario in which Chinese actors are not concerned about AI safety, the above survey suggests that this problem is somewhat tractable.
 That said, we are still highly uncertain about the overall tractability of increasing coordination to reduce AI risk — as we are for the wider category of work to positively shape the development of AI.

-4. You could help pioneer the subfield of Sino–Western coordination on AI safety and governance.
+4. You could help pioneer the subfield of China–Western coordination on AI safety and governance.

 Despite the upward trend in work on AI safety and governance in general (including in China), work in these fields still seems highly neglected.

 Based on the number of employees at relevant organisations we have identified in the field of technical AI safety, there are likely to be only a few hundred full-time technical AI safety researchers worldwide.

 The pool of those working in AI governance is likely to be broader, since it encompasses both policy practitioners and researchers, but our best guess is that the number of people working full-time in the field of AI governance worldwide is still less than 1,000.
 And we’d guess that of these, less than 10% are actively working towards improving China–Western coordination.
 This would come to less than 100 people.

 These are all rough figures and, as stated above, the field is quickly evolving.
 Nonetheless, it seems fair to conclude that as of 2021, only around 100 people are working to improve China–Western coordination on AI safety and governance on a full-time basis.
 This seems to be a very small number of people given the magnitude of the subproblem of China–Western coordination on AI.
 Therefore, all else equal, the marginal impact of additional people working on this problem should be high (though see some caveats below.)

 5. Gaining and leveraging expertise on China is a promising option in general.